LPology/Simple-Ajax-Uploader/README.md

 There are two ways to use the plugin:

 <strong>1.
 Single file uploading</strong> - Only one upload allowed at a time.
 Progress bar is an element that is re-used for each upload.<br />
 <strong>2.
 Multiple file uploading</strong> - Allow multiple, concurrent file uploads.
-Progress bars are created on the fly with each upload.
+Progress bars are created on the fly for each upload.

 #### Method 1: Single file uploading (one file at a time)  ####